 Modern Gizmos: Complexity and Interdependence

-Today's gizmos are incredibly complex, often relying on intricate networks of components and sophisticated software.
+Today's gizmos are incredibly complex, often relying on complex networks of components and sophisticated software.
 They are also highly interdependent, with different gizmos working together to achieve complex tasks.
 Think of a smartphone, which integrates communication, information access, entertainment, and countless other functions into a single device.

-This complexity and interdependence reflect the intricate ecosystems found in the natural world.
+This complexity and interdependence reflect the nuanced ecosystems found in the natural world.
 Just as different species rely on each other for survival, different gizmos often depend on each other for functionality.
 A smartphone, for example, relies on a network of cell towers, satellites, and internet servers to operate.

 Examples of Natural and Artificial Selection in Gizmo Evolution